-Each track has its own VU meter to show the sound level, and buttons to Mute, Solo and Freeze the track.
-The Mute and Solo states of each track will be saved in the songs and will be loaded the next time you open them.
+Each track has its own VU meters to show the sound level, and buttons to mute, solo and freeze the track.
+The mute and solo states of each track will be saved in the songs and will be loaded the next time you open them.